The role of government in language and what history shows us about the effects of government involvement in matters of language.

-we see that the outcome of government language policies run the gamut from successful to disastrous with failure and unintended consequences common themes.
+we see that the outcome of government language policies run the gamut from successful to disastrous with failure and unintended consequences the most common themes.
 We see these policies are not usually implemented in the interest of the people or language but rather in the interest of the state itself.

 Some simple language policies in areas such as education and law and order are justifiable but other than that society would be as well off or better off without government interference in language.